 Stage 4: Transition to Scale

-Infectious & Vector Diseases, Architecture, Design, Construction and Sanitation
+Infectious & Vector Diseases, Architecture, Design, Construction, Sanitation and 12 MoreSEE ALL

 Funds Raised to Date

 63% of Bangladeshi homes have dirt floors which are difficult to clean & contribute to diseases.
 Moreover, the pressures of climate change & urbanization will have an increased effect on the most vulnerable populations due to the rising risks of floods.
 Low-income households are ill-equipped to face heavy monsoons; A typical home in these communities is set on a dirt plinth which is continuously eroded by flooding, & vermin infestations, threatening the structural stability of the home.

 Concrete flooring is cleanable, long-lasting, & can reduce incidences of diarrhea, among many more benefits.
 Project activities consist of design, training, & research.
 The flooring design, based on local construction methods, is durable & cost-effective.
 Our beneficiary & community trainings add to the impact by teaching the importance of maintaining sanitary conditions, best hygiene practices, & maintaining their new floor.
 Our pre & post research has proved the positive impact of the project.

 Mud to Mortar is focused on the most vulnerable populations in Savar, communities that are overlooked, experiencing extreme poverty, and suffering from climate change and health related disasters.
 This intervention targets specifically children living on dirt floors because of the amount of time they spend on the ground, and the direct implications dirt floors have on their health.

 Mission and Vision